How should you handle it when she doesn’t respond to your texts?

 Practicing this now is a great tool and learning experience for the future, even if it hurts at the moment.

 Conclusion on what to do if she doesn’t text back for days.

 - Acknowledging that sometimes life gets in the way and that maybe she just hasn’t had a chance to respond to your texts,

 - Accepting that the connection may not be as developed yet as you’d hoped, and

 - Sending a positive text message to break the silence and invite her to join you in the future.

 If you need more help with staying positive and not letting the foggy unknowns of dating weigh on your mind, download our free ebook, “Why PUA Doesn’t Work for Introverts & What Works Instead.”

-Also, consider joining our Launch Your Dating Life program to receive 1:1 advice for your own personal dating situation.
+Also, consider joining our Launch Your Dating Life program to receive 1:1 confidence and relationship advice for your own personal dating situation.
 With a private phone call (apply here), we can determine together whether the program is right for you.